Babe Ruth's called shot: Origins of the called-shot story

 Despite writing the article that may have begun the legend, over the ensuing years, Williams came to doubt the veracity of Ruth's called shot.
-Similarly, Ruth biographer Robert Creamer believed that while, in a way, Ruth had called his shot with his words and gestures to the Cubs, he didn't believe that Ruth specifically pointed to center field.
+Similarly, Ruth biographer Robert Creamer believed that, while in a way Ruth had called his shot with his words and gestures to the Cubs, he did not believe that Ruth specifically pointed to center field.

 Nonetheless, the called shot further became etched as truth into the minds of thousands of people after the 1948 film The Babe Ruth Story, which starred William Bendix as Ruth.
-The film took its material from Ruth's autobiography, and hence did not question the veracity of the called shot.
-Two separate biographical films made in the 1990s also repeated this gesture in an unambiguous way, coupled with Ruth hitting the ball over the famous ivy-covered wall, which did not actually exist at Wrigley Field until five years later.
+The film took its material from Ruth's autobiography, and presented the called shot as a true event.
+Two separate biographical films made in the 1990s also repeated this gesture in an unambiguous way, coupled with Ruth hitting the ball over the ivy-covered wall, which did not actually exist at Wrigley Field until five years later.

 Eyewitness accounts

-The Baby Ruth sign outside Wrigley Field, as seen during the 1935 World Series, three years after the "Called Shot."
+The Baby Ruth sign outside Wrigley Field, during the 1935 World Series, three years after the "Called Shot."
 Note the 440-foot marker in the center field corner.
 Ruth's hit went to the right of it and farther back.

 Eyewitness accounts were equally inconclusive and widely varied, with some of the opinions possibly skewed by partisanship: